Willkommen auf den Seiten des Auswärtigen Amts

 In order to submit your application, please attend your appointment at the German Embassy in Copenhagen in person.
 Please hand in your complete documentation and pay the fee.

 • Visa fees are fixed by law in €.
-Cash payments are to be made in DKK (at the official embassy exchange rate).
+Cash payments are to be made in DKK (at the official Embassy exchange rate).

 • As the credit card payment does currently not function in a stable way, you are kindly requested to provide for cash payment in DKK as a default.